AdobeDocs/experience-manager-learn.en/help/assets/dynamic-media/dynamic-media-viewer-extension-use.md

 ---
-title: Using Dynamic Media Viewers with Adobe Analytics and Adobe Launch
+title: Using Dynamic Media Viewers with Adobe Analytics and tags
-description: The Dynamic Media Viewers extension for Adobe Launch, along with the release of Dynamic Media Viewers 5.13, lets customers of Dynamic Media, Adobe Analytics, and Adobe Launch use events and data specific for the Dynamic Media Viewers in their Adobe Launch configuration.
+description: The Dynamic Media Viewers extension for tags, along with the release of Dynamic Media Viewers 5.13, lets customers of Dynamic Media, Adobe Analytics, and tags use events and data specific for the Dynamic Media Viewers in their tags configuration.
 sub-product: Dynamic Media
 feature: Asset Insights
 version: 6.4, 6.5